Skip to main content

 Ich bin geborgen,- o selger Stand, -so heut wie morgen in Gottes Hand.”

-• Avatar Sandra J Hardy says:
+• Sandra J Hardy says:

 This is another example of the wisdom God has given Jeanne and the way He is using her to encourage me and many others.
 She is so honest about her own feelings and reactions to life and we can certainly relate to her issues and solutions.
 Thank you, Jeanne, for sharing your lessons of life with us.
 The WORD is full of wisdom for us and it helps when someone like you sees an everyday application.
 God bless you as a wife and mother and also a writer/speaker!

-• Avatar Kay Pereira says:
+• Kay Pereira says:

 I really need to hear this today!
 I’m having so many days of isolation, instead of solitude.
 I was trying to change up, but I didn’t have the words to name it.
 Thank you for the encouragement!